orsonteodoro/gcf2/profiles/gaming/README.md

-    there are security holes that are left open because the performance of the fix is unacceptable, insecure design flaws in silicon, vendors are unwilling to fix vulnerabilities because of greed or technical limitations, because of Godel's Incompleteness Theorem implications/metaphors, and many more.
+    there are security holes that are left open because the performance of the fix is unacceptable, insecure design flaws in silicon, vendors are unwilling to fix vulnerabilities because of greed or technical limitations, because of Godel's Incompleteness Theorem implications/metaphors,
+    misconfiguration, and many more.

   - Harden the whole disk and keep 2-3 kernels but limit the worst case penalty based on needs.